Inside the Alaa M. Trial #3: So, it’s all fake? – Yes.

 Day 4 – February 3, 2022

-The judges continued to question the defendant regarding the subject matter of the case.
-What the defense announced as a brief clarification by the defendant on his various CVs turned into a more than 2.5-hour-long questioning by the judges.
+The Judges continued to question the defendant regarding the subject matter of the case.
+What the defense team announced as a brief clarification by the defendant on his various CVs turned into a more than 2.5-hour-long questioning by the Judges.
 Proceedings were eventually adjourned to “process the wealth of new information,” including M.’s submission of “fake” documents to Syrian and German authorities and potential employers.
-The sketches of Syrian military hospitals that M. provided to the court will be discussed on the following trial day.
-The defense announced that it would only talk about M.’s explanation about why the allegations were brought against him at a later stage of the trial.
+The sketches of Syrian military hospitals that M. provided to the Court will be discussed on the following trial day.
+The defense team announced that it would only talk about M.’s explanation about why the allegations were brought against him at a later stage of the trial.

 For more information or to provide feedback, please contact SJAC at [email protected] and follow us on Facebook and Twitter.
 Subscribe to SJAC’s newsletter for updates on our work.